 Introduction

 ‘Samaita’ Vitalis Wilbert Botsa grew up in a Zimbabwean village family of traditional Shona singers and mbira players, and is one of the most outstanding improvisers within the tradition today.
 An extremely accomplished mbira player and singer, he creates complex waves of sound seemingly impossible from the two thumbs and one finger used to play mbira.
-Very traditional in his relationship to the ‘music of the ancestors’, Botsa has performed at important ceremonies throughout Zimbabwe, and is featured on 9 albums.
-Samaita wowed audiences and students with his first US performances and workshops during 2015; and planned to tour the US more widely in 2020 (cancelled by pandemic).
+Very traditional in his relationship to the ‘music of the ancestors’, Botsa has performed at important ceremonies throughout Zimbabwe, is featured on 10 albums, and has taught workshops for international students since 2009.
+Samaita wowed audiences and students with his first performances and workshops in the US during 2015; his second US tour in 2020 was cancelled by the pandemic and is now re-scheduled for Fall 2025.
 He teaches mbira at Chidiya School near his village.

 Recordings Available From MBIRA